wellbay/dropzone3-actions/README.md

 - [fog](http://fog.io/) - The Ruby cloud services library
 - [aws-sdk](http://aws.amazon.com/sdk-for-ruby/) - AWS SDK for Ruby
 - [multi_json](https://github.com/intridea/multi_json/blob/master/README.md) - A generic swappable back-end for JSON handling
+- [google-api-client](https://github.com/google/google-api-ruby-client) - Access many different Google APIs.
+Currently used by the Google Drive and YouTube actions.

 You can find examples and documentation for these gems from the links above.
 You must add the following line to your action metadata to use the above gems: